 Staying in touch with friends and family

 WhatsApp and FaceTime, at least, work well on 4G (check your phone’s plan so you don’t pay through the nose for data).
-I’ve only used Zoom with WiFi.
-You’ll soon find your own favourite.

 WhatsApp - best for mobile phone/tablet, for up to 4 people.
 Facetime - best for iPhones and iPads for up to 32 people on a call.
 Zoom - free for 2 people.
-I find best on pc/lap top or tablet.
+Best on pc/lap top or tablet.
 For 3 or more people (up to 100) you can have up to 40 mins free.
-Tip - ask a friend or volunteer who knows how to use these apps to send you a meeting invite via your phone number or email.
+Tip - ask a friend or volunteer who already knows how to use these apps to send you a meeting invite via your phone number or email.
 You'll be prompted to download software which makes it easier for newbies and you'll get a faster feel for whether you like it.

-If you know someone who doesn’t have access to tech or the internet, now of all times, it’s totally OK for them to ask their community for help.
+If you know someone who doesn’t have access to tech or the internet, it’s totally OK for them to ask their community for help.
 There are local people organised and ready to support them.
 If you’re a remote carer, ring a grocer near where your elder lives.
 Chances are someone there will be plugged into the local volunteering network and able to help your loved one.